Claudia Lawrence

 Claudia's case being recategorised as a suspected murder meant that the investigation ramped up to a new level, something which her family and friends had been hoping for since she disappeared.

 Although her phone hadn't been recovered, the police were able to obtain some of the information from the network provider.
 They ascertained that her mobile had been manually and deliberately turned off at around 12:10pm on 19th March - just after midday - and that it had been within the region of her home up until that point, using a phone mast in the Heworth area.
-It's unclear exactly what this means, as the last message received by her phone was reportedly at 9:12pm on 18th March.
-Any messages or telephone calls made to or from a mobile phone are connected using the mast tower nearest to the device.
-Unless the phone was GPS enabled and police were able to confirm that her phone was in the area at that time, does this mean that the phone was receiving or sending other communication during the morning of the 19th and was using the Heworth mast tower to do so?
+It's unclear exactly what this means, as the last message received by her phone was reportedly at 9:12pm on 18th March but we do know that people were trying to ring her on the morning of the 19th when her phone was still turned on.
+Any messages or telephone calls made to or from a mobile phone are connected using the mast tower nearest to the device, so perhaps police established this fact based on the tower which the calls were using to connect to Claudia's phone.

 Whatever it means, the police confirmed that Claudia's phone was turned off deliberately at just after midday on the 19th.
 This indicates that either Claudia herself, or an unknown second person, had access to the phone at the time.
-It begs the question, if Claudia's manager had tried to contact her when she failed to turn up to work, who would have answered her phone when it rang?
-Not only that - if her family had been made aware that she hadn't arrived for her shift at the college and had gone to check her property, what would they have found?
+It begs the question, if her family had been made aware that she hadn't arrived for her shift at the college and had gone to check her property, what would they have found?
+Would they at least have come across her phone, ringing with people trying to contact her?
+Or would they have found Claudia - or someone else - in the property?

 Image 11: Claudia Lawrence